gbtami/pychess-variants/static/docs/capahouse960.md

 The archbishop is unique in that it is the only piece that can checkmate on its own, which you may be able to appreciate if you look at its movement/attack pattern.

-The value of an archbishop is considered slightly better than a rook, but less than the chancellor and queen.
+The value of an archbishop is considered slightly better than a rook, but less than the chancellor or queen.

 ### Chancellor

 ![Chancellor](https://github.com/gbtami/pychess-variants/blob/master/static/images/CVariantsGuide/Empresses.png)

 Various symbols used for the chancellor.
-(Note that the elephant is only for Seirawan Chess)
+(Note that the elephant is only for Seirawan Chess).

 ![Chancellor moves](https://github.com/gbtami/pychess-variants/blob/master/static/images/CVariantsGuide/Chancellor.png)